Alexander Aircraft Company

 A 1930 Alexander Eaglerock Model A-14, now on display at Denver International Airport.

 The Alexander Aircraft Company was an aircraft manufacturer founded in Colorado in 1925.
-It was briefly the world's largest aircraft manufacturer but fell victim to the Great Depression and became bankrupt in 1932.
+It was briefly the world's largest aircraft manufacturer until going bankrupt in 1932 during the Great Depression.

 History

 Founding

 The company began life as an offshoot of the Alexander Film Company (Note: The Alexander Film Company was once the world's largest producer of theater film advertising, which was shown before trailers and ahead of the film.
 At its peak in the early 1950s, Alexander Film Company was producing 2000 to 3000 advertisement films annually and had an annual payroll over $2.5 million.
 Clients included a "who's who" of the nation's leading manufacturers including Ford, GM, U.S. Rubber, Philco, and Seven-Up.
 In the late 1950s it was "blacklisted" by industry professionals for opposing unionization, making it impossible for national advertisers to use their commercials, resulting in its collapse.) that specialized in film advertising, and the younger J. Don Alexander decided that they could sell more advertising if they had airplanes.
 He wrote to aircraft manufacturers asking for a quote on 50 airplanes, but the builders ignored his letter as the work of a crackpot.
 Alexander decided to build his own.
 He moved his operation to Englewood, Colorado and set up the aircraft company.
 He sent Justin McInaney to Marshall, Missouri to buy an airplane and learn to fly.
 Justin's instructor was the great Ben O. Howard, who later became famous as a racer and test pilot.
 Justin bought a Swallow airplane for $2,300 and flew it back to Denver, a trip with many forced landings.
 Justin then taught others to fly, including Jack Frye (later president of TWA) and airplane designer Al Mooney.
 Sales of the aircraft reached eight aircraft a day, just before the depression hit.